Your Chess Glossary Gets You Up to Speed

 Welcome to the chess glossary directory.
 This is where you can find definitions for any term used in chess.
 Chess is full of terms that you would not have heard of in everyday life.

-There is tons of terminology in chess.
-Actually there are so many words and phrases associated that maybe they should start thinking of it as the language chess.
+There are tons of terminology in chess.
+Actually there are so many words and phrases associated that maybe they should start thinking of it as a language called chess.
 It can overwhelm a novice or even someone who knows quite a bit about chess.

 This new chess vocabulary that you are seeing everywhere will only become more important.
 Over and over again you're going to hit new words.
 You're going to be looking up meanings for these strange terms.